tomtapia/rails-box/README.md

 * Bundler

-* SQLite3, MySQL, and Postgres
+* Postgres

 * Databases and users needed to run the Active Record test suite

-* System dependencies for nokogiri, sqlite3, mysql, mysql2, and pg
+* System dependencies for nokogiri and pg

-* Memcached

-* Redis

-* RabbitMQ

 * An ExecJS runtime